d-herz/NoteShare/README.md

 NoteShare makes it easy to create and save notes that you can format, edit, update, and delete.
 The integrated formatting tools provide a comfortable and intuitive layout making it easy to create notes and lists on the fly.
 </p>
 <p align="left">
-NoteShare is also a handy markdown generator.
-Convert your formatted text into markdown that will recreate the formatting anywhere markdown is accepted (such as Discord, Reddit, GitHub Readmes, etc).
-Impress your friends with your Markdown skills, they don't have to know! ;)
+NoteShare is also a handy Markdown generator.
+Convert your formatted text into markdown that will recreate the formatting anywhere Markdown is accepted (such as Discord, Reddit, GitHub Readmes, etc).
+Impress your friends with your Markdown skills, without ever learning Markdown!
+They don't have to know! ;)
 </p>